 Want to learn more? $90 voucher to get you started!

-Come along to a composting or worm farm workshop at the Kimbriki Eco House and Garden Education Centre or the or the Coastal Environment Centre.
+Come along to a composting or worm farm workshop.
 Learn more about ecological gardening and receive a $90 voucher to put towards purchasing a worm farm or compost bin.
+Available to residents, one/household if you have not received a free worm farm or compost bin from Council before.